surajitsarkarofficial/LearnTDD/README.md

 5. Data can be provided using JSON files.

 #### **STEPS TO EXECUTE TESTS**
+1. Run batch file (On Windows)
+    1. In the project root directory run the "**run.bat**" file.
+    2. It will trigger the execution.
+    3. The default browser is set to **Chrome**.
+    4. If you wish to change the browser then edit the **run.bat** file and set the value for -Dbrowser={chrome or firefox}
-1. Execute via Command Line / Maven
+2. Execute via Command Line / Maven
     1. Launch command prompt.
     2. Go to the root folder of the project.
     3. Type the below command<br>